SoftwareHeritage/swh-web/docs/uri-scheme-browse-content.rst

     :statuscode 200: no error
     :statuscode 404: path and/or the identifier is missing in the query parameters.
-    :statuscode 404: requested content can not be found in the archive, or the provided content path does not exist from the origin root directory
+    :statuscode 404: requested content cannot be found in the archive, or the provided content path does not exist from the origin root directory

     **Examples:**